 Get New Cookbooks and Easy Recipes

 Browse your local bookstore for a great vegetarian cookbook or find a vegan/vegetarian recipe app or site.
-Look for one that not only appeals to you but has a variety of recipes that are simple enough for everyday use.
+Look for one that not only appeals to you but also contains a variety of recipes that are simple enough for everyday use.

 Try New Restaurants